The Dream That Won't Let Go

 "You should have tried harder."

-I wanted to argue, to defend myself, but my mouth wouldn’t move.
+His words cut deep, not in anger, but as facts.
+I wanted to argue, to defend myself, but I couldn’t move.
 I was frozen.
-Helpless.

 The Escape

-At some point, I couldn’t take it anymore.
-I had to get out.
+There came a time when I just couldn’t take it anymore.
+I had to leave.

-I turned and ran.
-I don’t even know where I was going—there were no doors, no exits—but somehow, I found myself outside.
+I turned and ran, not knowing where I was headed.
+There were no doors or exits, but somehow, I found myself outside.

-Or at least… what should have been outside.
+Or at least, what I thought was outside.

-A vast, empty space stretching out forever.
-No buildings.
-No sky.
-No color.
-Just an infinite void that swallowed everything.
-I kept walking, hoping to find something, anything—but there was nothing.
+A vast, empty space stretched on forever.
+No buildings, no sky, no color just a giant void that swallowed everything.
+I kept walking, hoping to find something but there was nothing.

 The Loneliness